billwang115/Essayed-It/README.md

 # team31
+NOTE: there may be changes after the due date, will only relate to the deployment and not the base code, because of the issues with heroku services.

 ---------------------------------------READ ME FOR PHASE 2 (PHASE 1 README BELOW)------------------------------------------------
 Note: Although we are missing a group member, we are only missing some of the functionality of the admin controls and user profile page.
 Not everything in those areas connect to the backend.
 No new libraries that weren't shown in lecture.